 Same as described above for the Danskin Crest route

 The saddle just to the west of the summit is about 5,500 feet in elevation and has a decent ATV trail/road crossing it.
-From the saddle, scramble E up the ridge to a minor ridge point.
-Drop about 15 feet to a minor saddle and continue NE up the ridge to the hump just north of the true summit, which is a rocky outcrop about 100 yards to the S on the ridge crest.
-Should you be interested, this gentle hump is 5 feet lower than the top of the rocky outcrop.
+From the saddle, scramble east up the ridge to a minor ridge point.
+Drop about 15 feet to a minor saddle and continue northeast up the ridge to the hump just north of the true summit, which is a rocky outcrop about 100 yards to the south on the ridge crest.
+Should you be interested, this gentle hump is five feet lower than the top of the rocky outcrop.
 The terrain on this climb is mostly sagebrush.
-It’s not too awful.
+It’s not too bad.